diegotorres1/LiBSizing-Desktop-Tool-Public/README.md

 <h2> Installation </h2>
 <div style = "padding : 20px;background-color : lightgrey">
 <h4> Step 1 </h4>
 LiBSizingModel Desktop Tool runs on Python 3.6 > .
 There are multiple options for the installation of Python.
 It is recommended to create a virtual environment for the dependencies that you will be installing.
+Git clone the repository and change to the working directory to the cloned folder.
 <h4> Step 2 </h4>
 If a virtual environment is created activate it.
 <h4> Step 3 </h4>